 How Do HTTP Headers Facilitate Communication?

-- Client Sends a Request: The client (for instance, a browser) sends an HTTP request that includes headers like
+- Client Sends a Request: A client (such as a browser) sends a request enriched with headers like

 User-Agent